Particle trapping and conveying using an optical Archimedes' screw: Results

-where $W$ is the width of the ring and $R$ is its radius.
+Each of the vortex Bessel beams is approximately non-diffracting along a length of $L_{ND}={2\lambda f^2}/(WR)$ \cite{lobachinsky2017fly}, where $W$ is the width of the ring and $R$ is its radius.
 Along this length, the optical screw keeps its form, while further up or downstream it starts to broaden due to diffraction.
 The central part of the beam is composed of $2n$ intertwining strands.
 A rotation of the optical screw around the propagation axis is easily accomplished by rotating either one or both of the rings on the SLM.
 In the first case, the interference pattern is rotating, in the second, the whole beam.
-The overall effect is the same.
+The overall effect is similar, with the difference that a $\Delta \theta$ rotation of one of the rings is the same as rotating the whole beam by $\Delta \theta /2$.
 When a particle is trapped at one of the off-axis dark volumes in the beam, it is carried upstream or downstream, depending on the direction of the beam rotation and on the beam helicity (which is constant in our experiment).